Tip: More Info

-See the following 25Live Pro help topics:
+See the following 25Live help topics for more information:

-Note: Folders and Cabinets in Series25 are permanent database locations for saved events.
+Note: Folders and Cabinets in Series25 are Permanent Database Locations for Saved Events

 In 25Live they are nearly invisible to front-end users, and typically only seen in the System Settings.
-Front end users will only be aware of them when saving an event as Tentative or Confirmed for the first time.
+Front-end users will only be aware of them when saving an event as Tentative or Confirmed for the first time.
 If the event can be saved in multiple folders, they'll be presented with a list and asked to select "heading" under which to save the event.

 When an event is saved as Tentative or Confirmed, it is given a permanent event type (the one that was selected during event creation) and placed permanently in a folder.
-Technically, neither of these elements can be changed, but there are some techniques that can essentially result in moving an event from one folder to another (and change the event type if necessary).
+Technically, neither of these elements can be changed, but there are some techniques that can essentially result in moving an event from one folder to another (and changing the event type if necessary).

-You should weigh the pros and cons before changing.
+It would be best if you weighed the pros and cons before changing.
 "Moving" an event will reset all reservations, comments, tasks, etc.

 If the Security, Date Constraints, and inherited Event Categories are the same from folder to folder, then there is really no reason to move the event from one folder to another folder.